33 Best Things to do in Skudeneshavn and Karmoy

 View of a lake near Skudeneshavn with green grass edges, pine trees and rocky outcrops

 There are also lovely lakes that you can walk around or hike to.
-The area is well signposted with the various walking trails which lead you further into Karmoy’s nature.
+The area is well-signposted, and the various walking trails lead you further into Karmoy’s nature.

-We took a walk around one of the lakes (Follow the sign for ‘Allmannamyr rundt‘ to the right just after you start on the forest trails behind Skudeneshavn Sports Centre).
+We walked around one of the lakes (Follow the sign for ‘Allmannamyr rundt‘ to the right just after you start on the forest trails behind Skudeneshavn Sports Centre).

 For another enjoyable hike – take the blue hiking route to Litlavatn.